chuongCode/chuongCode/README.md

-# Hi, I'm Richard 👐
+# Hey, I'm Richard 👐

 Computer science student and technology enthusiast with  a passion for empowering individuals, organizations, and entire communities to thrive in our increasingly digital landscape.